A guide to social work and mental health degrees and careers

 At some point, everyone needs a social worker.

 That’s because social workers can be found just about everywhere.
-They work at hospitals, at schools, in senior citizen homes, at addiction clinics, at nonprofits, and at community centers.
+They work at hospitals, schools, senior citizen homes, addiction clinics, nonprofits, and community centers.

 On this page- What do social workers do?